saladtopfive/OTWnatas-walkthrough/natas14/solution.md

 ## Alternitevly

-You can use a dev tool like [Brup Suite](https://learnhacking.io/basic-web-skills-setting-up-burp-suite/) which i will cover in a different file.
+You can use a dev tool like [Brup Suite](https://learnhacking.io/basic-web-skills-setting-up-burp-suite/) which is covered in a different file.